EB-5 Delays, Denials & Investments

-And because we have investigated and litigated financial frauds and corporate misconduct for decades, we are ideally suited to counsel client on the investment-nature of their EB-5 petition and provide innovative solutions on how to get their money back.
+And because we have investigated and litigated financial frauds and corporate misconduct for decades, we are ideally suited to counsel clients on the investment-nature of their EB-5 petitions and provide innovative solutions on how to get their money back.
 Those solutions also include variable fee structures, such as flat fees, staged fees or contingency fees, where clients only pay attorneys’ fees if the matter is successful and money is recovered.

 The EB-5 Program

 The EB-5 investment program provides certain foreign investors who can demonstrate that their investments are creating jobs in this country with a potential avenue to lawful permanent residency in the United States.
 To raise money from foreign investors, business owners and developers apply to the US Citizenship and Immigration Services (“USCIS”) to be designated as “regional centers” for the EB-5 program.
 These regional centers offer investment opportunities in “new commercial enterprises” that may involve securities offerings.
 Through an EB-5 visa, a foreign investor who invests a certain amount of money that is placed at risk, and which creates or preserves a minimum number of jobs in the United States, is eligible to apply for conditional lawful permanent residency.
 Toward the end of the two-year period of conditional residency, if he or she can establish that the job creation requirements have been met, the foreign investor is eligible to apply to have the conditions on their lawful permanent residency removed and receive an “unconditional” Green Card.

 An EB-5 visa is available to those individuals seeking to invest in a new commercial enterprise in the United States as part of obtaining lawful U.S. residency.
 The EB-5 process includes the following main stages: